Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Introduction

-In spite of the existence of a very extensive literature on decisions and decision making I will not start this work with giving a survey on decisions and decision making for the simple reason that doing so properly is a formidable challenge in itself and because it seems not to be a prerequisite for this paper.
+In spite of the existence of a very extensive literature on decisions and decision making I will not start this paper with giving a survey on decisions and decision making for the simple reason that doing so adequately is a formidable challenge in itself and because it seems not to be a prerequisite for this paper.